 We are losing our connection to the historical contribution of forestry and logging in the establishment of communities, their economic development, and prosperity.
 The Forest and Logging legacy project helps us to connect and learn from the past, experience high tech forestry and logging systems today, and plan for how forestry and logging will shape our future.
-We will take learning to the field and provide active participation and experiential learning of historic and modern forestry and logging skills.
-You will have fun learning these new skills and be able to take this model home and share with others.
+We will take learning to the field and provide active participation to experience some historic and modern forestry and logging skills.
+You will have fun learning these new skills and be able to take this model home to share with others.
 See how 4-H “Rocks” and Logrolls!

 Dear Participants and Parents,